 When to visit El Chalten

-Summer is by far the best time to visit El Chalten – make sure to go between the end of November and the end of March.
-If you prefer traveling in the shoulder season, you can head there in October or in April, but keep in mind that many businesses and even trails may be closed then.
-Make sure to call in advance to double check.
+Summer – between November and March – is by far the best time to visit El Chalten.
+If you prefer traveling in the shoulder season, visit in October or in April, but keep in mind that many businesses and even trails may be closed.
+Call in advance to double check.

-Do keep in mind that even in the summer months the weather in Patagonia remains unpredictable: you can expect wind, rain and in the worst case scenario even snow at any time.
-Make sure to check the weather before you head out.
+Even in the summer months the weather in Patagonia remains unpredictable: you can expect wind, rain and in the worst case scenario even snow at any time.
+Make sure to check the weather before you head out on a hike.
 You can do so here.

 How to get to El Chalten

-The nearest airport to El Chalten is that of El Calafate, which has direct flights from Buenos Aires and Ushuaia via Aerolinas Argentina, and connecting flights from a number of other places in the country.
+The nearest airport is in El Calafate, which has direct flights from Buenos Aires and Ushuaia via Aerolinas Argentina, and connecting flights from a number of other places in the country.
 It then takes about 3 hours to travel from El Calafate to El Chalten.

-If you like the idea of having your own car, make sure to pick a car at El Calafate airport.
+If you like the idea of having your own car, rent one at El Calafate airport.
 Check out the prices of car rental here.
-Keep in mind that the only place you can stop along the way for fuel, toilets and food is Estancia La Leona.
-Quite frankly, the food is so bad that you may as well skip that.
+The only place you can stop along the way for fuel, toilets and food is Estancia La Leona.

 ATMs in El Chalten

-I wholeheartedly recommend you plan your trip to El Chalten and budget for it in advance as much as possible, and withdraw cash in El Calafate, before arriving.
-There are only two ATMs in town, located by the bus terminal.
-With the amount of visitors, these are often out of money and out of service.
+You should try to withdraw cash in El Calafate, before arriving to El Chalten.
+There are only two ATMs in town, by the bus terminal, and they are often out of money and out of service.
 Cash is king in El Chalten, so budget your cash wisely.

 Internet in El Chalten

 Internet is hardly a thing in El Chalten.
-Even the best of the Argertinian SIM cards will get you any service, and though most hotels and restaurants have wifi, the service is inconsistent at best.
-Make sure to warn family and friends before going; set up an out of office reply in case someone tries to reach you for work reasons; and by all means do not schedule work conferences or e-meetings while you are there – you’ll spend most of the time being frustrated for the poor service while you should actually be hiking!
+Even the best of the Argertinian SIM cards will get you hardly any service, and though most hotels and restaurants have wifi, it is inconsistent at best.
+Let your family and friends know where you’ll be before getting to El Chalten; set up an out of office reply in case someone tries to reach you for work reasons; and by all means do not schedule work conferences or e-meetings while you are there.

 Where to stay and eat in El Chalten